 - Attend Trade/Technical School: Many electrical trade schools allow you to complete your apprenticeship while earning your diploma.

 - Get training through a Union: The Electrical Training Alliance is a national union that has locations throughout the United States to help you to become an apprentice.
 There, you will attend electrical classes and lab-based technical training to complete your apprenticeship.

-- Earn your apprenticeship through an organization: There are two major organizations that offer apprenticeships to aspiring electricians: the Independent Electrical Contractors and the Associated Builders and Contractors.
+- Earn your apprenticeship through an organization: There are two major organizations that offer apprenticeships to aspiring professionals: the Independent Electrical Contractors and the Associated Builders and Contractors.
 Both of these organizations have classes in most major cities in the United States.